188.8.131.52 Treatment of specific compensatory type payments

 Deceased dependant payments

 A statutory body usually holds, on behalf of the deceased person's dependants, awards of worker's compensation or damages made after the person's death.
-Any interest paid on funds held by the statutory body MAY affect the dependent's entitlement to a pension or benefit.
+Any interest paid on funds held by the statutory body MAY affect the dependant's entitlement to a pension or benefit.

 In some jurisdictions, pensions are paid to the surviving partner of a deceased worker by the workers' compensation authority and transport accident authorities.
 These pensions while compensatory in nature are not regarded as compensation and should be assessed as ordinary unearned income for the recipient.